frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_encounter.md

 6. Select the Symptoms and Diagnosis in the Encounter Impression section.
 You can opt to include the captured data in Patient Encounter print by checking "In Print".
 7. Save.

-You can also create and record encounter details for a patient from Patient Appointment, the Patient Encounter or the Patient master documents by using the "Create > Patient Encounter" button.
+You can also create and record encounter details for a patient from Patient Appointment, the Patient Encounter or the Patient master documents by using the **Create > Patient Encounter** button.
 If you are creating a Patient Encounter manually, you can search for a Patient by name, email, phone number etc.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/patient_encounter_1.png">